-Dr. Sutton approached the Teacher’s Federation.
+Dr Sutton approached the Teacher’s Federation.
 Shortly after the Federation’s formation, a small group of members banded together, calling themselves the Hospital and Relief Society.

 They visited hospital patients and assisted with gifts and donations.
-Like Dr. Sutton, the members saw the effect of poverty and malnutrition on the children of the unemployed.
+Like Dr Sutton, the members saw the effect of poverty and malnutrition on the children of the unemployed.
 Mr McGuiness recommended that a proposal to help these children be put to the Hospital and Relief Society.
 The Society agreed to manage a small Home, which would offer respite care and remedial nutrition for children in need.
 The Federation agreed to sponsor the project.

-The Hospital and Relief Society had the task of raising the funds for the day-to-day running expenses.
+The Hospital and Relief Society had the task of raising funds for the day-to-day running expenses.
 They worked hard in schools and in the community to raise money.
 It was a time of great financial difficulty.
 There were debts and shortages, closings and re-openings.
-When the Society had money the Home was open.
-When they didn’t the place was temporarily closed.
+When the Society had the money, the Home was open.
+When they didn’t, the place was temporarily closed.

 By 1937, the Hospital and Relief Society could no longer raise sufficient funds.
-Its charter was returned to the Federation which then appointed its own committee to manage Stewart House.
-In 1939 Mr. McGuinness became chairman of the managing committee and Stewart House was registered as a hospital.
+Its charter was returned to the Federation, which then appointed its own committee to manage Stewart House.
+In 1939 Mr McGuinness became chairman of the managing committee, and Stewart House was registered as a hospital.

 Also in 1939 came the turning point in Stewart House’s fortunes.
 It was realised that it could continue to serve children in need of help only if strong bonds were forged linking the Preventorium with public schools, children and teachers.